jeankueo/pocdoc/README.md

 Local Install
 --------------
 * This step if optional.
-If you are behind SAP Corporate network, please add settings as following.
+If you are behind Corporate network, please add settings as following.
 Note that do not commit these two proxy settings into git, because it would effect build service.:
 	* .bowerrc in root folder.
 	* .npmrc in root folder and /db folder.